 reduction of R&D costs, relying on external companies such as startups, universities and research centres;

-adoption and creation of new technologies, which lead to a greater ability to adapt the business to the environment in order to remain competitive in the market;
+adoption and creation of new technologies, which lead to a greater ability to adapt the business to the environment to remain competitive in the market;

 new business opportunities and increasing quality and variety of products and services, thanks to the synergies between the actors involved;